Soccer legend Pelé sues Samsung over image in newspaper ad

 Samsung spokeswoman Danielle Meister Cohen declined to comment.

-Sperling has also represented former Chicago Bulls star Michael Jordan, and helped him win a $8.9 million jury verdict last August against the former Dominick’s Finer Foods over the grocer’s unauthorized use of the basketball Hall of Famer’s identity in an ad in Sports Illustrated.
+Pelé is represented by Frederick Sperling, a lawyer who helped former Chicago Bulls star Michael Jordan win a $8.9 million jury verdict last August against the former Dominick’s Finer Foods over the grocer’s unauthorized use of the basketball Hall of Famer’s identity in an ad in Sports Illustrated.

 Jordan later settled for an undisclosed amount.